 - be actually inspiring for those youngsters who are attracted by risk, danger and new sensations.

-One of the most marketed examples of such approaches is the Revolution Train.
-It is a specially-equipped functioning train which guides 12-17 year olds through a touring exhibition on drugs.
+Some examples of such approaches are smartly marketed and use mobile showrooms where they show strong virtual reality scenes and imagery to 12-17 year olds, but sometimes even lead 10 year old children through their touring exhibitions about drugs.
 The children and adolescents are meant to experience the worst outcomes of substance use through appealing audio-visual techniques.
-It is an example of a prevention strategy that is counter-effective, but builds its sales tactics on satisfaction rates and dissemination volume instead of effectiveness studies.
+Such strategies are counter-effective.
+They build their sales tactics on satisfaction rates and dissemination volume instead of serious effectiveness studies.

-EUSPR calls on decisionmakers, influencers and policymakers at all levels to use scientific proof of effectiveness as a criterion for exposing our youth to prevention methods.
-Dissemination of programs or projects that are harmful for the target group should be rejected.
+EUSPR, as a scientific and non-profit association of renowned experts in the field, calls on decisionmakers, influencers and policymakers at all levels to use scientific proof of effectiveness as a criterion for exposing our youth to prevention methods.
+Dissemination of programs or projects that use potentially harmful methods for the target group should be rejected.
 Recent tools available to help identifying quality standard interventions are: the European Prevention Curriculum, the Xchange registry and Best Practice Portal, all open source at the European Monitoring Center for Drugs and Drug Addiction (EMCDDA) and the International Standards of Drug Use Prevention at the United Nations.